initstring/lyricpass/README.md

 The intent of this tool is a POC to prove that this type of password is also insecure, especially if you are able to find the target's favorite artist (easy enough to do with social media).

+This could be used with the password cracker of your choice for testing the security of your own system via brute force methods.
+It would also be interesting to run to see if it catches any passwords you yourself are currently using.

 # To Do
 This is just a very early POC.
 I still need to work on error checking.
 I also plan to do the following:
 - Provide options for punctuation removal